 The US Government’s effort to educate Americans about health and diet is appreciable.

 The report concentrates more on curbing obesity as majority of Americans have obesity.

-The total report concentrates on four major dietary advices, which are quite in line with Ayurvedic recommendations –
+The total report concentrates on four major dietary advises, which are quite in line with Ayurvedic recommendations –

 - Eat less

-- Chose healthy and nutritious food items carefully
+- Choose healthy and nutritious food items carefully

 - Be physically active